 Have you ever heard the anthem “Jerusalem”, whose lyrics come from a poem by William Blake?
 The song was performed by the 1970’s progressive rock band, Emerson, Lake & Palmer on their album, Brain Salad Surgery.

 And did those feet in ancient time — Walk upon England’s mountains green?

 And was the holy Lamb of God — On England’s pleasant pastures seen?

-A mysterious riddle for those not aware of the ancient legends surrounding Britain’s entrance to the Christian faith.
+A mysterious riddle for those not aware of the ancient legends surrounding Britain’s entrance upon the Christian faith.

 For centuries England prided itself that the church there was founded by Jesus himself.
 This tale was invoked in British disputes with France over preeminence & in late Protestant claims that Rome had nothing to do with the English church.
 It’s unclear how much the mystic, artist, and poet William Blake believed the tale, but his question remains famous.